szaumoor/ZSTweaks/ZSTweaks/README.md

 There's generally very little reason to use a dagger, because:
 - All other melee weapons cause more damage
-- Your other weapons will never be stolen
+- Your other weapons will never be stolen (read the proficiency description for daggers)
 - Using the dagger has no benefits of any sort for being a small weapon.
 - The only saving grace they might have is that a few of them have a semi-interesting special effect which likely gets deprecated later.